 Domestic Violence Defined — The Need-to-Know

-Domestic violence can be defined as patterns of behavior in a relationship used to gain power and control over a partner.
-Abuse can be physical, sexual, emotional, economic, psychological, or some combination of the above.
+Domestic violence can be defined as patterns of behavior in a relationship used to gain power and control over a partner (for a list of some of the aerly warning signs of abuse, check out Beauty Cares' infographic, below).
+Abuse can be physical, sexual, emotional, economic, psychological, or some combination thereof.
 It can happen to anyone of any gender, race, age, sexual orientation, religion, profession, education, or socioeconomic background (though women are much more likely than men to be victimized), and within couples who are married, living together, or dating.

 The prevalence of domestic violence is sobering:

 - Nearly one in four women in the U.S. reports experiencing violence by a current or former spouse or boyfriend at some point in her life.